 TIM AUMILLER originally hails from southwest Kansas where his first foray into theatre was directing A Charlie Brown Christmas during 2nd grade recess at St. Anthony’s Elementary School.
 He has worked at the Cleveland Play House with Pavel Dobrusky, The King’s Head Theatre in London, The Monomoy Theatre on Cape Cod, Kansas State University and at both the Contemporary American Theatre Festival and Shepherd College in Shepherdstown, WV.
 As a playwright, his work first appeared on several stages at KSU in Goin’ Places, balance and The Birth Rite.
 In addition to the many NO HOPE projects, he has directed several other off-off Broadway endeavors including: male homosexual in america (which he also wrote) and Electra Speaks at manhattantheatresource, After Hours at the Zipper, and Letters to Harriet Tubman at Urban Stages.
 His short play relief was selected as part of the Homogenius Festival in June 2004.
 His plays tapping the soul and TEMPLE were also seen at manhattantheatresource and presented by long time friend Laura Camien and Bridge Club Productions.
 Tim received his BA in Theatre from KSU and an MFA in Directing from Ohio University.
 He is currently the Director of Casting and Training for the international theatre organization Blue Man Group.

 SCOTT SCHNEIDER spent the first seven years of his life in Cincinnati, Ohio, where he learned to wow easily amused and most certainly drunk suburban dinner parties with Beethoven’s “Fur Elise.”
 He spent the remainder of his formative years in Indianapolis, Indiana, studying classical piano under the tutelage of the talented and patient Rebecca O’Connor.
 After a brief and embarrassing foray into mid-western high school show choir, dance, and community theatre (Bye, Bye Birdie, The Who’s Tommy, and Pippin at the Indianapolis Civic Theatre), Scott began his studies at DePauw University, where he continued his piano training in the studio of Claude Cymerman.
 In addition to pursuing a career in Arts Administration (Internships: Indianapolis Theatre on the Square, Musical Theatre Works), his DePauw years expanded his artistic horizons in both musical direction (Blood Brothers) and performance (2001 DePauw Concerto Competition winner, George Gershwin’s Piano Concerto in F).
 Scott graduated from DePauw University in 2001 with a BMA in Music/Business and promptly moved to New York City.
-Scott's professional affiliations in NYC have included Musical Theatre Works (2001-2004) and The Metropolitan Opera (2004-Present, Financial Systems Director).
+Scott's professional affiliations in NYC have included Musical Theatre Works (2001-2004) and The Metropolitan Opera (2004-Present, Director of Business Systems, Operations and Compliance).
 He also serves on the Board of Directors for chamber opera company Rhymes With Opera (2011-Present, Treasurer).